EricTalv/todo-app/README.md

 I plan to experiment with animating small interactions to make the app more smooth.

-Also it has session storage, Woo!
+Also it has local storage, Woo!

 ## Project status